nothendev/dotfiles/README.md

 ## Stuff used

+- OS: Arch Linux.
+Keeping the NixOS config just in case :D
-- Window manager: Sway.
-It's just awesome.
+- Window manager: sway
+- Bar: Waybar
-- Terminal: Ghostty (material ocean theme, it's hella nice check it out) + Zellij + Fish
+- Terminal: ghostty (Nocturnal Winter theme) + tmux + fish
-- Editor: Intellij IDEA for actual coding and nvim for configs
-- Browser: Brave
+- Browser: LibreWolf (it got vertical tabs hell yeah), Brave on mobile
-- Launcher: rofi with wayland patches
+- App launcher: tofi with catppuccin colors
+- Pinentry: bemenu (with miserable and unreadable colors because I don't know how to config it)

+### Editor

+- Cursor for Vue/Svelte (I'm not actually using any AI, it's just the config on it that I can't migrate to anywhere else)
+- IntelliJ IDEA Community for Java/Kotlin/whatever JVM-related
+- nvim for configs or quick edits where I'm too lazy to launch a full editor
+- Zed for everything else

-## Fonts
+### Fonts

 - Code: JetBrainsMono Nerd Font
-- UI: ShantellSans SemiBold
+- UI: ShantellSans Medium/SemiBold

 ## PC specs